White Carniola: Tradition

 A distinguishing part of White Carniola is its folk heritage.
 It still has many folklore events, which show traditional local costumes, music, played on a regionally known instrument called tamburica, and a circle dance, called belokranjsko kolo.

 A distinctive feature is also the pisanica, a coloured Easter egg decorated in a characteristic manner using beeswax that is found nowhere else in Slovenia.
 Belokranjska pogača (White Carniola flatbread) has recently been granted the European Union's Traditional Speciality Guaranteed designation.

+A small Serb community exists in White Carniola.
+The presence of Serb and Croat heritage has also been preserved in surnames.

 Name

 The name Bela krajina literally means 'White March'.
 The noun krajina or 'march' refers to a border territory organized for military defense.
 The adjective bela 'white' may refer to the deciduous trees (especially birch trees) in the area in comparison to "black" (i.e. coniferous) trees in the neighboring Kočevje area.
 It may also be an old designation for 'west', referring to the western location of the region in comparison to the Croatian Military Frontier (Vojna krajina).
 Non-linguistic explanations connect the designation bela with the traditional white linen clothing of the population.
-The English name "White Carniola" derives from the German designation Weißkrain, which is the result of a hypercorrection based on the adjective belokrajnski (understood as a dialect metathesis of *belokranjski) (cf. also German Dürrenkrain, English: Dry Carniola, for Slovene Suha krajina, literally 'dry region').
+The names Bela krajina and Belokranjci first emerged in the first half of the 19th century as the area was earlier (from at least the 13th century) known as Metlika.
+The English name White Carniola derives from the German designation Weißkrain, which is the result of a hypercorrection based on the adjective belokrajnski (understood as a dialect metathesis of *belokranjski) (cf. also German Dürrenkrain, English: Dry Carniola, for Slovene Suha krajina, literally 'dry region').